AlexWanyoike/Neighborhood-Api/README.md

-# Instagram Clone
+# Neighborhood Watch API

 ## Description

-This project aims to come with a website where users have the ability to post, review and have access of various websites and rank based on the Design, Usability and Content.
-Users have the ability to upload, comment and give a rating.
+This project aims to give users the ability to get first hand information of the news, announcements and business in their various localities.
+A user has the ability to post a announcement , business, update their location and edit their profile.
 ## Features

 - User:
   - Login and create a profile.
-  - Upload Projects with decription and live Links
+  - Upload post of the various activities
-  - Search for username
+  - Search for business and users
-  - Review a project
+  - Look up ammenities in the area
   - Rate a project